jepstein-eagle/adaptable/README.md

 - **Finance** (`@adaptabletools/adaptable-plugin-finance`)

 > Adds additional functionality of benefit to advanced financial users (currently very empty but will be added to over time)

+- **No Code** (`@adaptabletools/adaptable-plugin-nocode-aggrid`)

+> Enables the creation of instances of AdapTable on the fly (using ag-Grid as the underlying vendor grid) by dragging and dropping any Excel or JSON file

 Further information is availalbe in the [Plugins ReadMe](./packages/plugins/README.md)